shrikrishnaholla/TabbedUI/README.txt

 -------------------------------------------------------------------------------------
 1: Trying to read rekonq's handling of similar task and trying to apply it to this task (as much as possible)
-2: Trying to get the previews to be a little less ugly (The preview images are too small)
-3: Image in tab2 is not being loaded.
+2: Image in tab2 is not being loaded.
 Have to work on that.
-4: The previews are being destroyed after a long time (destructor waits for some time to verify that the memory location is actually freed.
-This has to be speedened up.
+3: The previews are being destroyed after a long time (destructor waits for some time to verify that the memory location is actually freed.
+This has to be speedened up)
+4: The behaviour of the hovering and popping up of previews is wierd (sometimes it pops up and sometimes it doesn't) -maybe because of delay in destructor invocation
 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------
 What needs to be done in the future
 -------------------------------------------------------------------------------------
+   At present, my strategy has been : "Get the work done - By hook or crook ".
+Got to switch to the sweeter philosophy - "Get the work done - Do it right" :)

 1: Presently, I've manually created three tabs.
 It should be generalized with an 'add Tab' button next to the rightmost tab.
 2: Handling of slots/variables/signals is highly inefficient.
 Improvement needed.